 N.B.
 If qN does not ask you to enter the settings file name, but immediately starts the simulation, it is because you still have a file in your qN folder named ‘quantiNemo.ini’, which qN automatically runs.
 To prevent this from happening, rename this file.

-At the end of the simulation the window closes and a new folder should have appeared in the folder with qN named ‘simulation’ with attached the date and time you ran it.
+At the end of the simulation a new folder should have appeared in the folder containing qN carrying the same name as the setup file (in our case ‘Demo1’) followed by the date and time you started the simulation.
 In this folder you will find five files.
-Open simulation_stats.txt.
+Open simulation_stats.txt and ignore the other files for the moment.
 The top of the file will look like this: